EdutainmentLIVE/edutainmentlive.github.io/README.markdown

-# EdutainmentLIVE developer blog
+# ITProTV developer blog

-This is the repository for the EdutainmentLIVE developer blog.
+This is the repository for the ITProTV developer blog.

 ## For readers

-The blog is available at <https://EdutainmentLIVE.github.io>.
+The blog is available at <http://engineering.itpro.tv>.

 ## For writers